Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups

 Although we introduced many new explicit computations, more examples would be useful for further studies.
 For example, one can ask \begin{qun} Is $\zeta_{\mff_{c,d}}^{\triangleleft}(s)$ $\Fp$-uniform for all $c$ and $d$? \end{qun} As we discussed, for $\Zp$-uniformity this is only known for class-2 cases ($\mff_{2,d}$) and $\mff_{3,2}$.
 Answering Question \ref{qun:fcd} for more values of $c$ and $d$ will help to understand the uniformity of free Lie rings $\mff_{c,d}$.
 Also, at the moment we have only very few explicit examples of zeta functions of non-nilpotent Lie rings or algebras.
 We should develop some techniques, like in Section \ref{subsec:nil.fp}, for non-nilpotent cases.
 This would help us to compute the zeta functions of $\Fp$-Lie algebras like $\text{sl}_3(\Fp)$ or other solvable or semisimple examples.

 Furthermore, recall that the ideal zeta function $\zeta_{L(\Zp)}^{\ideal}(s)$ of $L$ is equivalent to the zeta functions enumerating the $\Zp$-submodules of $L(\Zp)$ invariant under the \textit{adjoint representations} $\ad(L)$ of $L$.
-In \cite{LeeVoll2021}, Voll and the first author demonstrated how the enumeration of ideals (or graded ideals) in $L(\Zp)$ can be equivalently seen as an enumeration of finite-indexed subrepresentations of integral quiver representations of a Loop quiver (or nilpotent acyclic quiver).
-Therefore one might consider the ideal zeta functions of Lie algebra $L(\Fp)$ and their graded approximations from the perspective of \textit{Quiver Grassmannians}.
+In \cite{LeeVoll2021}, Voll and the author demonstrated how the enumeration of ideals (or graded ideals) in $L(\Zp)$ can be equivalently seen as an enumeration of finite-indexed subrepresentations of integral quiver representations of quivers.
+We can therefore consider the ideal zeta functions of $\Fp$- of $\Fq$-Lie algebras and their graded approximations from the perspective of \textit{Quiver Grassmannians}.

 In general, one can ask \begin{qun} For any Lie ring $L$, does its $\Zp$-uniformity always equal to its $\Fp$-uniformity? \end{qun} At the moment we failed to find a single Lie ring $L$ whose $\Zp$-uniformity and $\Fp$-uniformity are different yet.
 As stated in Remark \ref{rem:Zp.and.Fp}, it would be a major breakthrough if we can prove that the varieties we need to understand to compute $\zeta_{L(\Fp)}^{*}(s)$ are also among those necessary for $\zeta_{L(\Zp)}^{*}(s)$.